annaesvensson/yellow-language/README.md

 ## How to make a translation

 [Start with the English language file](https://github.com/annaesvensson/yellow-language/blob/main/translations/english/english.php) or [one of the available languages](https://github.com/annaesvensson/yellow-language/tree/main/translations).
 This will show you which text lines and text fragments are included in a language.
+Fork this repository and add a new language.
+It is enough if you translate the language file, then a maintainer can take care of the rest.
+Upload your changes to GitHub and create a pull request for `annaesvensson/yellow-language`.

+## How to improve a translation

+You can improve a translation if something is wrong with [one of the available languages](https://github.com/annaesvensson/yellow-language/tree/main/translations).
 The installed languages are stored in your `system/extensions` folder.
 Sometimes they contain text lines in English, which have not been translated.
 That's why it's good to check from time to time that everything looks okay.
-Upload your translation to GitHub, let us know if you need help.
+Fork this repository.
+Upload your changes to GitHub and create a pull request for `annaesvensson/yellow-language`.

 ## Acknowledgements